ptrandev/donutdeflector.github.io/_posts/2018-06-01-the-making-of-mendeleev.md

 ---

 Around November of 2017, I thought about embarking on a new project in order to sharpen my web development skills.
-I wanted to create something that was useful and interesting to work on.
+I wanted to create a useful and interesting weekend project.

 Because I was taking chemistry in school and had a life-long love of science, I decided to create an